courtneyberry27/school-database-app/README.md

 npm start

-Then navigate to the client folder, and install the dependencies using npm.
+Then, in another terminal, navigate to the client folder, and install the dependencies using npm.

 cd api
 npm install